SUMaC Student Working on Project

 College-Level Workload

-Similar to what they would experience in a college course, participants can expect a heavy and engaging workload of assignments to work on outside of the live class meeting times.
+Similar to what they would experience in a college course, participants can expect a heavy and engaging workload of assignments to complete outside of the live class meeting times.

 Application Now Closed